kigawas/computation-py/README.md

 I don't want to evangelize, but if you are curious about how a program functions, you must read this book.
 It's just like SICP's ruby version in a way, yet with much more fun.

-## What does this repository cover?
+## What does this repository cover

 I just implemented equivalent codes from chapter to chapter, those contents are:

-1. Two kinds of interpreters for a simple language.
+1. Two kinds of interpreters for a simple language

-2. Generating Python code for this language instead of Ruby (Because Python's anonymous functions are quite more limited than Ruby, there are some hacks like Y-combinator.)
+2. Generating Python code for this language instead of Ruby (Because Python's anonymous functions are quite more limited than Ruby, there are some hacks like Y-combinator)

 3. Simulating automata such as DFA, NFA, PDA.

 4. Using automata to build a simple regular expression engine.

 5. Simulating a Turing machine.

 6. Stay tuned..

-## What is your Python's version?
+## What is your Python's version

 Python 3.